You can listen to the article.

 Whether it’s an online or an offline session, it’s always advisable to prepare ahead of time.
 This helps ensure that you have an effective meeting with your therapist.
 You can do this by preparing your questions or concerns that you would like to discuss.
 You can also reduce your level of stress and relax a bit before it’s time; eat if you have to or take a walk to clear your head a bit.
 If your therapist provides you with ‘homework’ during your last session, make sure you’ve done it.

 Embrace the unique aspects

 Online therapy allows some form of flexibility that you can use to your advantage.
 For example, you could have your pet with you if it eases the tension and makes you feel better.
 You could also share articles that resonate well with you with your therapist so that you can discuss them some other time.
 Many platforms also allow you to engage in ongoing chats throughout the week.
 This feature is a valuable one that can help you communicate your feeling and issues in real-time, even if the therapist only responds a few hours later.

 If this is your first time doing online therapy, it might be awkward at first but with time, you will ease into it.
 It might take a while but it will be worth it eventually.
 Be patient with yourself and gradually see how best you can make the situation work for you.

-Due to the pandemic, more people now have increased levels of fear, anxiety, and stress, and as a result, need therapy.
-However, the only viable option here is online therapy and these tips can help you make the most of it.
+Due to the pandemic, more people now have increased levels of fear, anxiety, and stress; and as a result, need therapy.
+But the more viable option here is online therapy and these tips can help you make the most of it.